pmerrill/PHP-JS-REST-API-Framework/README.md

       },

       // Response objects are mapped to keys in the endpoint's response.
-      // app.js will call build() on whatever you define in this object.
-      // It is important to only put what you want rendered in here and...
-      // to make sure that you include a build function that outputs the HTML you want in the UI.
+      // Define the data from the endpoint you want the UI to render.
       response: {

+        // You don't have to define each object in the API's response.
+        // app.js will iterate over each object you add here and attempt to render it in the UI.
+        // Be sure to include a build function in each object you add.

         // This should match a key provided by the api/[endpoint].php response.
         result: {